basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 An option introduced in Riak version 2.0 is to use Riak as a <a href="/theory/concepts/strong-consistency/">strongly consistent</a> system for data in specified buckets.
 Using Riak in this way is fundamentally different from adjusting replication properties and fine-tuning the availability/consistency trade-off, as it sacrifices <em>all</em> availability guarantees when necessary.
 Therefore, you should consult the <a href="/dev/advanced/strong-consistency">Using Strong Consistency</a> documentation, as this option will not be covered in this tutorial.
 </div>

+The most general trade-off to be aware of when setting these values is the trade-off between **data accuracy** and **client responsiveness**.
+Choosing higher values for N, R, and W will mean higher accuracy because more nodes are checked for the correct value on read and data is written to more nodes upon write; but higher values will also entail degraded responsiveness, especially if one or more nodes is failing, because Riak has to wait for more responses.

 ## N Value and Replication

 All data stored in Riak will be replicated to the number of nodes in the cluster specified by a bucket's N value (`n_val`).
 The default `n_val` in Riak is 3, which means that data stored in a bucket with the default N will be replicated to three different nodes, thus storing three replicas of the object.